What Is Octane Number: Difference Between Octane Number And Cetane Number [PDF]

 Conclusion

 Both the octane number and cetane numbers are performance indicators for fuels.
-Different countries use different test methods and use different indexes.
+Different countries use different test methods and different indexes.
 But ultimately they all check the same thing and follow the same logic of testing fuel.
-High octane rated petrol is good for petrol engine and high cetane rated diesel is good for diesel engines.
+High octane-rated petrol is good for petrol engine and high cetane-rated diesel is good for diesel engines.

 Frequently Asked Questions ( FAQ)

-Octane number is the performance indicator for petrol or gasoline.
-Higher the octane number, better the petrol or gasoline is
+The octane number is the performance indicator for petrol or gasoline.
+The higher the octane number, the better the petrol or gasoline is

-Cetane number is the performance indicator for diesel.
-Higher the cetane number, better the diesel fuel is.
+The cetane number is the performance indicator for diesel.
+The higher the cetane number, the better the diesel fuel is.

 What is the typical octane number of petrol